nickrakovsky/docs/docs/api/products.md

 ## Updating Products

 You can update a product using the following API call and providing the product data in JSON format.
-Note that the URL requires the products ID at the end (the DataDocks product ID).
+Note that the URL requires the product ID at the end (the DataDocks product ID).

 ```
 curl -v \